British woman, 24, dies after falling ill in Sri Lankan hostel

 It came weeks after another British woman and her fiance were found dead in a Vietnamese hotel just after announcing their engagement.

-Greta Marie Otteson, 33, and Arno Quinton Els, 36, were found in separate hotel rooms in the Hoi An Silverbell villa in Hoi An Twon after drinking wine, according to police.
+Greta Marie Otteson, 33, and Arno Quinton Els, 36, were found in separate hotel rooms in Hoi An after drinking wine, according to police.

 Join our commenting forum